1.26 Emotional Support Animals (ESA) in Saint Louis University Campus Housing Policy

 Allegations of Policy Violations

-Informal grievances related to an approved Emotional Support Animal will be handled through the residence hall staff for resolution between parties.
+Informal grievances related to an approved Emotional Support Animal will be handled through the residence hall/apartment staff for resolution between parties.
 Allegations of policy violations related to an approved Emotional Support Animal will be investigated as a part of the student conduct process.
 Any information gathered, including, but not limited to, video/picture evidence and owner/roommate experience, will be taken into consideration in holding the owner accountable for policy violations.